bgbglll/watchmovie/README.md

-## So what can I do with WatchMoive?
+## So what can I do with WatchMovie?
 <br/>
 To Manager: